wallarm/product-documentation/docs/latest/admin-en/configuration-guides/configure-block-page-and-code.md

 ### Named NGINX `location`

-This example shows settings to return to the client the message `The page is blocked` and the error code 445 regardless of the reason for request blocking (blocking or safe blocking mode, origin blacklisted as a single IP / subnet / country / data center).
+This example shows settings to return to the client the message `The page is blocked` and the error code 445 regardless of the reason for request blocking (blocking or safe blocking mode, origin blacklisted as a single IP / subnet / country or region / data center).

 #### NGINX configuration file